 Each clinic includes 30 minutes of off-ice training and 1 hour of on-ice training.
 All areas of skating from skills to stamina will be in focus, further developing each skater’s ability for speedskating.
 The minimum requirement is for the participants to be at a Basic 3 skating level, and be able to skate a full lap unassisted.
 Speed skating training is by the team (often mixed levels) with emphasis for individual and different groups.
-Coaches will divide skaters into different groups based on their age and ability when conduct the training.
+Coaches will divide skaters into different groups based on their age and ability when conducting the training.
 The ultimate measure for speed skater is their speed/time.

 Attendees should bring the following: